robonrrd/csg/README.md

 Requires [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download).

 In my previous implementation, I used a propietary retriangulation algorithm to break up the cut triangles.
-However, for this public implementation, I am using [Jonathan Shewchuk](https://people.eecs.berkeley.edu/~jrs/)'s excellent [Triangle](http://www.cs.cmu.edu/~quake/triangle.html) library.
+However, for this public implementation I am using [Jonathan Shewchuk](https://people.eecs.berkeley.edu/~jrs/)'s excellent [Triangle](http://www.cs.cmu.edu/~quake/triangle.html) library.
 This code is free for personal and research use but not for commercial use, and does not fall under the